Enhanced Reconstruction of Sub-GeV Neutrinos Charged Current Interactions in LArTPC: Sub-GeV Neutrino Energy Reconstruction

 After FSI, all outgoing particles deposit their energy in LAr by either ionization or excitation interactions with $^{40}$Ar atoms.
 However, not all $E_\text{avail}$ is deposited.
-The orange histogram in \cref{fig:Edep} shows the distribution of the total deposited energy, $E_\text{dep}$.
+The orange histogram in \cref{fig:Edep} shows the distribution of the total deposited energy, $E_\text{dep}$, for the 0.4 GeV sample.
 The $E_\text{dep}$ distribution has a much longer tail toward lower energies due to varying amounts of missing energy.
 The most prominent sources of missing energy are from neutrons and charged pions.
 Neutrons, being electrically neutral, cannot ionize or excite nearby $^{40}$Ar atoms to deposit their energy.
-They can only rarely deposit some of their energy during direct elastic or inelastic scatterings off $^{40}$Ar nuclei.
-Inelastic scattering also results in the neutron's kinetic energy being lost to the binding energies required to break up the nucleus and release secondary hadronic particles.
+Instead, depending on their kinetic energy, they interact with $^{40}$Ar nuclei through elastic and inelastic scattering, transferring part of their energy to recoiling nuclei or producing secondary particles, such as de-excitation $\gamma$ rays and additional nucleons.
+Inelastic scattering also results in some of the neutron's kinetic energy being lost to the binding energies required to break up the nucleus and release secondary hadronic particles.
 The amount of energy lost in nuclear breakup can vary significantly from event to event.
-Most neutrons will be killed by the simulation (in practice, leave the detector) before they can deposit or lose all their kinetic energy.
-On the other hand, while charged pions can continuously deposit energy in LAr, they decay with some $E_\text{avail}$ carried away by neutrinos. \Cref{fig:missing energy} shows that events with neutrons and pions are mostly responsible for the tail in the $E_\text{dep}$ distribution we attributed to missing energy.
+At higher energies, neutrons can also induce spallation and other nuclear reactions.
+While charged pions can continuously deposit energy in LAr, they decay with some $E_\text{avail}$ carried away by neutrinos. \Cref{fig:missing energy} shows that events with neutrons and pions are mostly responsible for the tail in the $E_\text{dep}$ distribution we attributed to missing energy.